Enlightenment

 The hull of the vertices of a cube and an octahedron form a rhombic dodecahedron:

-Above: inverted cubes imply a lotus of living light (tesseract)
+Above: inverted cubes imply a lotus of living light

-At the centre is the Crown of Thorns: two interwoven squares.
-This mandala, best known as the Seal of Melchizedek, is Brahman—the ultimate reality of the universe.
+The rhombicuboctahedron can be found in the depths of Hermetic philosophy, Renaissance art and the Jewish Kabbalah.
+In the fractal frame above, we can see three nested octagrams.
+At centre is the Crown of Thorns or the Seal of Melchizedek.
+This is Brahman—the ultimate reality of the universe.
 Melchizedek is seen in Genesis as “a priest of the highest God” and the “King of Salem.”
 This word translates to “‘peace,” making Melchizedek the “King of Peace.”

 The Crown of Thorns is an enduring symbol of sacrifice, suffering and resurrection.
 Its powerful message encourages us to embrace humility, selflessness and perseverance in our spiritual journey.
 By understanding the sacred geometry behind this compound, we can better appreciate its impact on our lives as we grow ever closer to grace (balance).